 Spotless homes sell fast.
 We’re not talking about just the obvious either.
 Once you’ve finished vacuuming, move on to the baseboards, windowsills, blinds, and windows, Amanda suggests.

 If you currently have an unused corner or a nook that’s more of a dumping ground than anything else, repurpose it.
 A little vision can show homebuyer’s the best way to use a space, from sliding a desk into a nook to creating a reading corner in a master bedroom.

 - Utilize good lighting

 Good lighting can really make a place shine.
 Bring in extra lamps to brighten up dark rooms or highlight a specific area of the home.
-One of the easiest things to do before a home showing is to open all of the blinds to let natural light in, as well.
+You may even go one step further and decide to add more lighting fixtures to your home, so having professionals like those at Aardvark Electric, Inc. on speed dial could be important, especially if you run into any difficulties with the installation process.
+There are so many other things that you can do too.
+One of the easiest things you can do before a home showing is to open all of the blinds to let natural light in, as well.

 - Go neutral